Time: 11:00am ET - ●

 - Develop donor-centered annual and campaign programs.

-- Discover the role of volunteer programs and special events in promoting community and philanthropic giving.
+- Discover the role of volunteer programs and special events in promoting a culture of philanthropy.

 - Learn effective strategies for data management, analysis, logistics, and partnering with your Business Office.

-- Set priorities and develop your action plan for the next school year.
+- Set priorities and developing your action plan for the next school year.